IT Tips & Tricks

-One of the most commonly migrated databases in most higher education institutions is the student information system (SIS) and one of the biggest decisions is choosing the most fitting migration process for the existing data.
+According to Campus Café Software, one of the most commonly migrated databases in most higher education institutions is the student information system (SIS) and one of the biggest decisions is choosing the most fitting migration process for the existing data.
 Migrating the legacy data generally requires time, money and resources.
 However, based on the size of the institution, the budget and the data integration, alternative approaches should be considered.
 For most colleges and universities, there are data groups with differing needs — prospects, students, parents and organizations, for example — in the database and the type of data could be separated by biographical data, admissions data, student records, career development and so forth.

 In most cases, the different data types may actually require different treatment.
 For example, most vendors willingly offer to import biographical data at no cost, because it’s a pretty standard process.
 For the other types of data (such as admissions, student records, alumni and so on), there are multiple options to choose from: